BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - If we take the final good to be unconnected with virtue, and so measure it by our own advantage, and not by f i neness, we cannot consistently cultivate friendship, justice, generosity, or bravery.
 - Any conception of the final good that leaves out f i neness demotes the virtues to a purely instrumental status that conf l icts with the outlook of the virtuous person (Cic.
 F. ii 35).
 - This belief about the virtues is reasonable because the virtues are manifestations of practical reason.
+- They insist that the different recognized virtues are possible only for someone who thinks virtue suff i cient for happiness.